Shahafsho/buyers-sellers-project-OOP-JAVA-/README.md

 # Final Java Project

+Buyers & Sellers Simulation System (Java)
-This project simulates a shopping system with buyers, sellers, shopping carts, and purchase history.
+A Java-based simulation of a marketplace system with buyers and sellers.
-It includes classes for managing items, categories, users, and transactions.
+Sellers can upload items for sale, while buyers can create shopping carts, view their purchase history, place new orders, and reorder past purchases.
+The system supports user creation (buyers and sellers) and implements core Object-Oriented Programming (OOP) principles.

 ## Technologies
 - Java